NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.1.md

 ![ABC Notation](.attachments/nh31-abc.webp "ABC Notation")

 ## Pan & zoom support for Mermaid diagrams
 Mermaid is a great library for defining diagrams in simple text format.
 The problem however can arise while previewing large complex diagrams and especially when screen real estate is limited (smartphones, etc).
-Since the library does not have any build-in solution for this we came up with our own.
+Since the library does not have any built-in solution for this we came up with our own.
 Simply by clicking on diagram's preview will open full-window sized dialog where you can pan and zoom the diagram and it works even with touch screen devices using your fingers.

 ![Pan & Zoom for Mermaid](.attachments/nh31-mermaid_pan_zoom.webp "Pan & Zoom for Mermaid")